FF503/turret-swerve-simulator/README.md

-# Particle Filter
+# Turret Simulator
-Research and development work for using a particle filter on Lidar sensor readings and forward-kinematic-based odometry
+Research and development work for implementing a turret on our 2021 robot